-Sometimes I feel the urge to move and experience some sort of radical change in my life.
+Sometimes I feel the longing to move and experience some sort of radical change in my life.
 I feel restless and find myself desiring more than I have now, whether it be an exciting new adventure or the next best thing.
 It is in these moments I must ask myself why I am so restless.
 St. Augustine reminds us that “our hearts are restless until they rest in [Him].”
 Why do we constantly desire more in order to fill the void, when in truth, the void cannot be filled by the things of this world?

 The ache I feel has roots and my roots lead me to my foundation, which has some major cracks and splits in the layers.
 Those splits are tied to my wounds; the disordered places in which I struggle to sit in or think about, let alone heal from.
 These areas of my life leave me feeling uncomfortable as I yearn for more and long for total fulfillment.